 Amazonia Collection: Aepyornis, Gallimimus, Palaeomastodon

-Materials: 4 Royal Limoges porcelain fossil casts, enamel drawings, wood, lacquered glass
+Materials: 4 Royal Limoges porcelain fossil casts, enamel and platinum drawings, wood, lacquered glass, certificate of Moral Ownership

 Dimensions: Table plinth: 100 x 100 x 110cm